skojaku/bu-art-2025/README.md

 # Art Competition 2025 at Binghamton University

-> ⭐⭐ This artwork was selected as a finalist in the competition as the "Judges Choice" section (14 out of 85 entries) ⭐⭐!
+> ⭐⭐ This artwork was selected as a finalist in the competition in the "Judges Choice" section (14 out of 85 entries) ⭐⭐!

 ![](./figs/bu-art-2025-image.png)